boc-tothefuture/openhab-jruby/CONTRIBUTING.md

 2. Fork [the repo](https://github.com/ccutrer/openhab-jrubyscripting) and clone it
 3. Install [bundler](https://bundler.io/)
 4. Run `bundler install` from inside of the repo directory
-5. To avoid conflicts, the OpenHAB development instance can use custom ports by defining these environment variables:
+5. To avoid conflicts, the openHAB development instance can use custom ports by defining these environment variables:
    * `OPENHAB_HTTP_PORT`
    * `OPENHAB_HTTPS_PORT`
    * `OPENHAB_SSH_PORT`
    * `OPENHAB_LSP_PORT`
 6. Run `bundle exec rake openhab:setup` from inside of the repo directory.
-This will download a copy of OpenHAB local in your development environment, start it and prepare it for JRuby OpenHAB Scripting Development
+This will download a copy of openHAB local in your development environment, start it and prepare it for JRuby openHAB Scripting Development
 7. Install [pre-commit](https://pre-commit.com) and then run `pre-commit install` if you would like to install a git pre-commit hook to automatically run rubocop.

 # Code Documentation